MineBartekSA/discord-webhook/README.md

       Be sure to use it well!
 ```
 > **Note**
-> You do not need to use secrets to insert your webhook, but it is a good practice
+> You do not need to use secrets to insert your webhook, but it is a good practice.

 ### 2. Username and Avatar URL